imyhalex/comp-sci-study-journal/data_structure&algorithms/stack/leetcode-stack.md

 class Solution:
     def carFleet(self, target: int, position: List[int], speed: List[int]) -> int:
+        pairs = [(p, s) for p, s in zip(position, speed)]
+        # We want to simulate cars catching up, and that only makes sense if we process cars from closest to farthest from the target:
-        pairs = [(p, s) for p, s in zip(position, speed)] pairs.sort(reverse=True) # This sorts the list of (position, speed) tuples in descending order, by default on the first element of the tuple — which is position. stack = []
+        pairs.sort(reverse=True) # This sorts the list of (position, speed) tuples in descending order, by default on the first element of the tuple — which is position. stack = []

         for p, s in pairs:
             stack.append((target - p) / s) # calculate time
             # does it overlap with other one
+            # If the current car (last one on stack) reaches sooner than the one before it,
+            # it gets absorbed into that fleet → pop it (no new fleet formed)
+            # len(stack) >= 2 means we only start doing conditon compare when it has >= cars record
             if len(stack) >= 2 and stack[-1] <= stack[-2]:
                 stack.pop()
         return len(stack)